“Why is the fag following you? Oh my God, don’t tell me he has a crush on you! That’s hilarious!”

-I was forced to sit with Deon outside at the tables during lunch.
-I kept my eyes at the ground, trying to ignore the laughing students around me, wishing I could be one of them.
-But no, my life would never be the same anymore.
+I looked down at the ground.
+My life would never be the same anymore.
 I wanted to hope that things would turn out all right, but after months of loneliness and ridicule, I knew it wasn’t going to happen.

-“Aren’t you just a pathetic little shit,” Deon chuckled.
-I squeezed my hands together and kept staring at the ground, biting my lips together.
+“Aren’t you just a pathetic little shit,” Deon muttered in amusement.
+I squeezed my hands together and kept staring at the ground, biting my lips together as he continued in a mocking tone.
 “Is the crybaby going to cry?
 Please don’t.
-You look ugly enough as it is,” he kept laughing with a mocking tone.
+You look ugly enough as it is.”

 I tried my best not to start crying.
 I knew it.
 I knew Deon wouldn’t be nice to me.
 He was just waiting for his turn to make my life a living hell.
 I had tears in my eyes, but I was too afraid to leave.

 I looked up at him, but he wasn’t looking at me.
-I looked past him and saw Sean glaring at us at the other side of the yard.
+I peered past him and saw Sean glaring at us on the other side of the yard.

 “Yeah, go home and cry to your mommy,” Deon spoke, and I realized he’d been talking to Sean the entire time, even though he wasn’t close enough to hear him.